Part of the currency of all great cultural phenomena are the myths and legends which…

 Example: The first known instance of formula X appeared in a book published during the Great Depression (Jones, 1938, p.238).

 If no author name is available, use the title of the article followed by the year.
 Almost all online sources follow the above rules for in-text citations.

 APA Style requires that references include the following information (example: see image below):

 - Author name

-- The publication date in brackets which includes the year, month, and day
+- The publication date in parentheses which includes the year, month, and day

 - Title of the document